pandadev666/pytholenium/DOCUMENTATION.md

 - Special Attribute selectors

-_tag_name_attribute_ is a "special" Attribute selectors, since tag_name is a Selenium's selector, but you might want to search for it as an attribute.
+_tag_name_attribute_ is a "special" Attribute selector, since tag_name is a Selenium's selector, but you might want to search for it as an attribute.
 In case of _text_ Attribute selector, it will compare the element's text

 ```html
 <div>Oh man, you are really reading this documentation!</div>